Frequently Asked Questions

 Cancellation Policy for Direct Bookings made at Silverlaken.com

-Because our Winters are so long and the vacation season is so short in Western NY, we have a fairly strict cancellation policy and are unable to substitute dates or swap rental units once the booking has been made.
+Because our winters are long and the vacation season is so short in Western NY, we have a fairly strict cancellation policy for direct bookings and are unable to substitute dates or swap rental units once the booking has been made.
 Please consider the following before making a booking:

-- Full refund (minus payment processing fee) for cancellations made within 48 hours of booking, if the check-in date is at least 30 days away.
+- Full refund (minus payment processing fee) if the check-in date is at least 30 days away.

 - 50% refund (minus payment processing fee) for cancellations made at least 20 days before check-in.

-Please note that the banks and credit card companies apply the processing fee to both the original payment and the refund when booking direct.
-That means even a full refund will be the total amount minus 2x the processing fee of 3% or 6% in total!
+Important: Please note that the banks and credit card companies apply the processing fee to both the original payment and the refund when direct bookings are cancelled.
+That means even a full refund will be the total amount minus 2x the processing fee of 3% (6% in total).

 Cancellation Policy due to Weather Events